WHMCS/developer-docs/domain-registrars/domain-syncing.md

 ## Domain Syncing

 Domain syncing is performed in batches.
-When defined in your module, the Sync function will be called for 50 domains on a rolling basis each time the domain sync cron is invoked.
-Once all domains assigned to your module have been synced it will start from the beginning again.
+When defined in your module, the *Sync* function will be called for 50 domains on a rolling basis each time the domain sync cron is invoked.
+After all of the domains that are assigned to your module have been synced, it will start from the beginning again.

+Domains are only checked when they are in **Active** or **Pending Transfer** status.

 The below example shows the supported return values for the function.